vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 ## 2. SIOP Inventory Burndown Tool (Anonymized Version)
 Powered by [inventory_burndown_tool.py](./inventory_burndown_tool.py)

 A time-phased inventory allocation report simulating excess-to-safety logic, POC allocations, and historical usage analysis.
 This tool automates inventory allocation, burn-down analysis, and reporting for supply chain and SIOP processes.
 It consolidates multiple Excel reports to generate actionable insights for planners, buyers, and executives.
+It's helped identify millions of dollars in Excess Buyer Inventory (purchases by Buyer Name), Excess Finished Goods that were produced and don't have orders within a year timeframe, it helps Sales Executives to sell excess inventory and helps Production Managers, Engineers, and others turn excess inventory into re-work.

 ###  Features
 - Saves 10 hours weekly of manual Excel work and publishes daily refreshable list to Power BI for Sales Team to reduce finished goods on hand inventory